 (A) Provide a letter from your department head stating that you will be receiving funding for a semester's release from all teaching for the semester in the academic year which you are seeking the fellowship from the THC.

 (B) Two letters of recommendation, one may be internal and one must be external.
+Your letters of recommendation should address the work you plan to pursue while at the Center.
 External examiners will review all applications.